SJcz/chatgpt-demo-web/README.md

 4. Start node server:
 ```
-npm run serve
+npm run start
 ```

-aftr server start, it will start webscoket server and a http server.
-* http server default prot: 10010.
-* websocket default port: 9090.

-if you want change webscoket port, you can modify `WS_PORT` filed of .env file in the root folder
+5. Now you can visit localhost:8080 to test OpenAI API.